Generic Name: triamcinolone (TRYE-am-SIN-oh-lone)

 Triamcinolone suspension is used for:

-Treating inflammation in a number of different skin disorders, such as certain types of alopecia (hair loss), keloids, or severe psoriasis.
+Treating inflammation in a number of different disorders, such as arthritis, bursitis, or tendonitis.
+It may also be used to treat asthma, allergic reactions, skin problems, or chronic pain.
 It may also be used for other conditions as determined by your doctor.

 Triamcinolone suspension is a corticosteroid.
 Exactly how it works to decrease irritation and swelling is not known, but it has a wide range of effects at the cell level.
 This relieves the discomfort caused by inflammation.